drony-drivers/obstacle_avoidance/README.md

 rm install_geographiclib_datasets.sh
 ```

 Then, create a catkin workspace and clone this repository in the `src` folder.
-If you want to use ssh, change `git clone https://github.com/drony-drivers/obstacle_avoidance` command given below to `git clone git@github.com:drony-drivers/interiit21.git`.

 ``` sh
 cd ~